Ama-b/Microsoft-leap/sample.md

 ### PERSONAL PROFILE

 I am a creative and analytical person with strong interest in technology.
 I have good communication skills, clear and logical mind with a practical approach to problem solving and I drive to see things through to completion working both within a team and unsupervised.
 I have two years of experience in sales management and marketing strategies implementation with an impressive track record.
-I have a high productivity record with data analytics and troubleshooting skills and I hope to further harness this skills through this program.
+I have a high productivity record with data analytics and troubleshooting skills and I hope to further harness this skills through these program.

 ### EDUCATION